Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Amplitudes for massless planar theory

-where $m_n^Q$ is the rational canonical function associated with the Stokes polytope $\mathcal{S}_n ^Q$ and determines partial amplitude.
+and $g(Q)$ denote tree graphs corresponding to a $Q$-compatible set.
 The weighted sum of these functions over all Stokes polytopes gives the full planar scattering amplitude.

+The computation of $m_n^Q$ is greatly aided by an interesting fact about the $n$-gon, i.e. all its quadrangulations can be determined by a cyclic permutation $\sigma$ of a subset of quadrangulations $\{Q_1,...,Q_I\}$, referred to as the set of primitive quadrangulation.
+The subset of primitive quadrangulations can be arbitrarily chosen from the set of all qudrangulations for an $n$-gon satisfying the following \begin{itemize}

+\item No two members of this subset are related by cyclic permutations $\sigma$. \item All the other quadrangulations can be obtained by cyclic permutations of the quadrangulations of this subset. \end{itemize}

-The computation of $m_n^Q$ is greatly aided by a curious fact about $n$-gon, i.e. all quadrangulations of an $n$-gon can be determined by cyclic permutation $\sigma$ of a subset of quadrangulations.
-This subset is referred to as the primitive quadrangulation.
-What this implies is that, given $n$ number of particles, once the rational canonical functions for a given set of primitives $\{Q_1,\ldots ,Q_J \}$ have been calculated, all the other $m_n^Q$ 's can be computed by a cyclical permutation of the labels of $m_n^{Q_i}$, where $Q_i \in \{Q_1,\ldots ,Q_J \}$.
-The $m_n^{Q_i}$'s are referred to as primitives.
-Therefore the master formula for evaluating the amplitudes is given as
+What this implies is that, for any given $n$, once the rational canonical functions for a given set of primitives $\{Q_1,\ldots ,Q_I \}$ have been calculated, all the other $m_n^Q$ can be computed by a cyclic permutation of the labels of $m_n^{Q}$.
+The $m_n^{Q}$, where $Q \in \{Q_1,\ldots ,Q_I \}$ are referred to as primitives.
+Therefore, the master formula for evaluating the amplitudes is given as

-where $\alpha_Q$ are the weights.
-These are parametrized only by the primitive quadrangulations, i.e.
+where $\alpha_Q$ are positive constants and referred to as the weights.
+The weights are parametrized only by the primitive quadrangulations, i.e.

-There is a unique choice of weights $\alpha_Q$, which is constrained by the factorization of amplitude at the physical poles, such that $\widetilde{\mathcal{M}}_n=\mathcal{M}_n$, where $\mathcal{M}_n$ is the $\phi^4$ amplitude.
-The weighted sum over the rational canonical function \eqref{eq:2.6}